Greg-T8/PracticalAutomation/ch8-azure-automation/_index.md

 - Prints out the resulting registration information, including
   - Log Analytics Workspace ID and shared key
   - Azure Automation endpoint URL and primary key
-- Converts automation account to a managed identity
+- Converts automation account to a Managed Identity
 - Grants the automation account contributor access to the storage account

 For more info on Managed Identities, see